Ideas for side projects

 - Design Great if you're a designer wanting to develop tech skills.

 Learn Enough To Be Dangerous Motivated by knowledge Beginner Editorial Prefer tutorials Follow this incredible set of short courses.
 Because tech is the new literacy.

 The Rails Tutorial Intermediate Prefer tutorials Marketing Build Twitter with your own human hands.
 (The course is how @has_many_books got started in programming.)

 Develop your knowledge of tools Motivated by knowledge Prefer learning by doing Beginner Discover the tools that already exist, and become that invaluable member of the team who knows about tech!
 Try out HexFiend to manipulate large data sets without your machine freezing.
 Try this deep learning colourizer.
 Use Open Refine to disambiguate data sets.
 Use XSLT to manipulate ONIX.
 Or install Chrome DevTools to take a deep-dive into the code behind websites.

-Codebar Beginner Prefer tutorials Prefer learning with others This can't be done on Friday afternoons, but if you prefer learning in a group, go along to a Codebar event.
-There are events planned for Summer 2020 in Glasgow, Norwich, Kent, London, Oxford, Bristol, Birmingham, and Brighton with more to be announced.
+Codebar Beginner Prefer tutorials Prefer learning with others If you prefer learning in a group, lockdown-allowing, go along to a Codebar event.

 Write your own static website Intermediate Prefer learning by doing Marketing Use a static site generator such as Middleman, Gatsby or Hugo.
 Or if you prefer to avoid using a framework, you could copy the code of this Side Project Summer website, or the code of our one-page website called JustSimply.dev about technical writing, which are pure HTML and CSS, and use it as the basis for your own.
 Try hosting your website on Netlify for free.